mrchrisadams/score-api/README.md

 Help us make it better
 ----------------------

 Please tell us how we can make the APIs better.
-If you have a specific feature request or if you found a bug, please [open a support ticket](http://help.37signals.com/tickets/new).
+If you have a specific feature request or if you found a bug, or the docs aren't clear, please file an issue](https://github.com/AMEE/score-api/issues).
 Also, feel free to fork these docs and send a pull request with improvements!

-To talk with us and other developers about the API, subscribe to the [37signals-api mailing list](http://groups.google.com/group/37signals-api).
+To talk with us and other developers about the API, subscribe to the [amee developer mailing list](http://groups.google.com/group/amee-developer).